ZhefeiGong/Reward-Induced_RL/README.md

 ### 4. Files Summary

-* `/presentation` : the presentation slides of the implementation
+* `/presentation` : the presentation slides of the implementation task
 * `/re_implement_paper` : the notes about the paper

 * `/scripts` : the shell files to run the tasks
 * `/sprites_datagen` : the dataset